-Each Scout must “do his best” to fulfill and complete the requirements outlined in his handbook so that he may earn his rank badge.
+Each Scout must “do their best” to fulfill and complete the requirements outlined in his handbook so that they may earn their rank badge.
 After receiving their badges, the Scouts can continue on to earn other awards by completing a variety of electives.
-There are lots of awards and recognitions in Scouting, and Pack 100 makes every effort to ensure that these are earned through significant, meaningful methods that your son will remember for a long time.
-These awards will instill in the boys a sense of pride and accomplishment, which is evident by their smiles every time they receive an advancement patch, pin or belt loop.
+There are lots of awards and recognitions in Scouting, and Pack 100 makes every effort to ensure that these are earned through significant, meaningful methods that your scout will remember for a long time.
+These awards will instill in the scouts a sense of pride and accomplishment, which is evident by their smiles every time they receive an advancement.

-At the Tiger, Wolf, and Bear ranks, Cub Scouting centers on monthly themes.
+At the Lion, Tiger, Wolf, and Bear ranks, Cub Scouting centers on monthly themes.
 During den meetings, the boys will be playing games, building craft projects, learning songs, and developing skills.
 They will also be learning how to get along with others, becoming more resourceful, and participating in new activities.
-They boys will earn belt loops

 At the Webelos and Arrow of Light levels, the boys are introduced to a variety of Activity Badges.
-They work on completing these adventure pins to earn their Webelos badge and to prepare them for entering Boy Scouts.
+They work on completing these badges to earn their Webelos and Arrow of Light badges and to prepare them for entering Boy Scouts.

-The Webelos Den primarily work towards earning their Webelos badge.
-After which, they will continue to earn additional activity pins and gain new knowledge and skills.
-The Arrow of Light Den, though maybe still earning activity pins, also begin focusing on completing other requirements to earn the Arrow of Light award (which is the highest award earned in Cub Scouts).
+The Webelos den primarily work towards earning their Webelos badge.
+After which, they will continue to earn additional activity badges and gain new knowledge and skills.
+The Arrow of Light Den, though maybe still earning Activity Badges, also begin focusing on completing other requirements to earn the Arrow of Light award (which is the highest award earned in Cub Scouts).
 They also participate in a variety of activities with various Boy Scout Troops from around the area.

 What are some of the pack activities that occur within Pack 100?